mmistakes/minimal-mistakes/_drafts/2023-01-09-scala-cli-and-scala-native.md

 }
 ```

-In case `getZero` returns the coordinates of a zero, we have to calculate **all the possible numbers that fit in that cell** according to the constraints and return **the list of the corresponding sudoku boards** (with that zero replaced by a possible number).
-Since there are multiple ways to implement this logic, it makes sense to wrap it in a **standalone function** `calcStep`.
+In case `getZero` returns the coordinates of a zero, we have to calculate all the possible numbers that fit in that cell according to the constraints and return the list of the corresponding sudoku boards (with that zero replaced by a possible number).
+Since there are multiple ways to implement this logic, it makes sense to wrap it in a standalone function `calcStep`.

-Bear in mind that since this function returns a list of sudokus that satisfy some constraints, it may return an empty list. **So this function is in charge of skimming the unsolvable sudokus from the list**.
+Bear in mind that since this function returns a list of sudokus that satisfy some constraints, it may return an empty list.
+So this function is in charge of skimming the unsolvable sudokus from the list.

 ```scala
 def solve(s: Sudoku): List[Sudoku] = s.getZero match {